I am a part-time lecturer in criminology at Edinburgh Napier University.

-I received a BA (hons) in sociology and social policy at the University of Edinburgh, and received the James Clerke Memorial prize for best social policy dissertation.
-I continued onto the MSc in Criminology and Criminal Justice, where my dissertation examined the history of rehabilitation in Scottish prisons.
-My PhD examined the effects of devolution on Scottish criminal justice, drawing on theoretical frameworks from social and political sciences and interviews from criminal justice policy-makers and practitioners.
+I received a BA (hons) in sociology and social policy from the University of Edinburgh in 2006, where I received the James Carruthers Memorial prize for best social policy dissertation.
+I continued onto the MSc in Criminology and Criminal Justice at the University of Edinburgh, where her dissertation examined the history of rehabilitation in Scottish prisons.
+I was awarded a PhD in 2012 from the Law School at the University of Edinburgh; my thesis examined the effects of devolution on Scottish criminal justice, drawing on theoretical frameworks from social and political sciences and interviews from criminal justice policymakers and practitioners.

 Following her PhD, I worked as a research assistant at the Scottish Centre for Crime and Justice Research (University of Glasgow) until I began my lectureship at Edinburgh Napier University in December 2012.
 In 2014 I completed the PgCert in Teaching and Learning at Edinburgh Napier University.

 I was on secondment to the Scottish Prison Service for two years from 2016 – 2018 where I worked on prison officer learning and development and curriculum design.
 I continue to work on prison officer training in various capacities in academia and practice.

 I am a passionate advocate for penal reform and in that capacity also sit as a Board member and Secretary for Howard League Scotland.